jamesteogh/devops-project/README.md

 3. Chart - Created chart components
 4. Github - Not something new, but through this project I have a better understanding.

-## Challenges that I face during this project
+## Challenges that I faced during this project

 As I was not familiar with React.js, I decided that this project will be a good chance for me to beef up my knowledge on React.
 Using the online course, I was guided on how React works, creating components.
 I realized that there are still so much I dont know.
 I will definitely continue to create frontend application using React for fun practice.
 ## Things that I will do more if I had more time

-1. There are concepts that I am still dont understand.
-If I have more time, I would spend more time doing trial and error.
+1. There are concepts that I still dont understand.
+If I have more time, I would spend more time on trial and error.
+Console log more often to understand more.
 2. I will spend more time beefing up my javascript.
 3. I will also explore on how to work with other team-mates using Github.
 4. Incoporate user sign in with Auth0